healygi/shop/README.md

            - As a Shopper I want the ability to easily select the size* so that I can ensure I don't accidentally select the wrong product size

-           - As a Shopper I want the ability to Easily see what I have searched for and the number of results so that I can quickly decide whether the product I want is available
+           - As a Shopper I want the ability to easily see what I have searched for and the number of results so that I can quickly decide whether the product I want is available

            - As a Shopper I want the ability to Search for a product by name or description so that I can find a specific product I'd like to purchase